petersmagnusson/base62/README.md

 base62 ``[A-Za-z0-9]`` encoding and decoding.
 Typescript implementation.

 This algorithm has no restrictions on the input.
 The resulting length is only a function of the length of the input (not the contents).
-It uses big integer modulus operations and works in chunks of size 256 bits.
-It only encodes whole-byte inputs (not fractions of a byte).
+It works with whole bytes only, using integer modulus operations, in big-endian order, and default chunk size is 32 bytes.
+Default character set is base64 compatible ``[A-Za-z0-9]``.
+Both chunk size and choice of character set can be configured.

 Performance of base62 is generally much worse than base64.
 This implementation is fairly fast, but the focus has been on optimality